 The infusion skill allows for the infusion, diffusion, and manipulation of magical items via infusion dust.
 A magical item, when created, requires investing crafting: Infusion Dust (ID) to reach a level of rarity (from Common, Uncommon, Rare, Epic, Legendary, or Artifact).

 Prerequisites.
-Infusion requires at least 5 levels in a spellcasting class and an Intelligence of 15 or higher to become proficient with.
+Infusion requires at least 4 caster levels and an Intelligence of 15 or higher to become proficient with.
 You can use the Infusionist feat to gain proficiency with the Infusion Kit.

 Infusion Complexity